2149-SRUTHI-S/MERN_DALL_AI/README.md

 5. Tailwind CSS: TailwindCSS is a utility-first CSS framework that provides a set of ready-to-use utility classes.
 This approach offers flexibility and allows for rapid prototyping and customization.

-6. Cloudinary: Cloudinary provides a secure and scalable cloud-based storage solution for hosting and storing your image assets.
+6. Cloudinary: Cloudinary is a Software-as-a-Service (SaaS) solution for managing all your web or mobile application's media assets in the cloud.
+It provides a secure and scalable cloud-based storage solution for hosting and storing your image assets.